MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/resource-access-management.md

 ![Azure Active Directory](../../_images/govern/design/governance-1-16.png)
 _Figure 8: Azure Active Directory._

-In Azure AD, users are segmented into **tenants**.
-A tenant is a logical construct that represents a secure, dedicated instance of Azure AD typically associated with an organization.
+In Azure AD, users are segmented into tenants.
+A _tenant_ is a logical construct that represents a secure, dedicated instance of Azure AD typically associated with an organization.
 Each subscription is associated with an Azure AD tenant.

 ![An Azure AD tenant associated with a subscription](../../_images/govern/design/governance-1-17.png) _Figure 9: An Azure AD tenant associated with a subscription._